learnmaketeachshare/learnmaketeachshare.github.io/_posts/2018-09-12-imagining-what-could-be.markdown

 - The coefficient for the attractive force is called epsilon.
 Epsilon specifies the depth of the potential well between each pair of molecules.
 Epsilon can be changed by dragging the circular handle at the bottom of the valley in the graph up or down.
 - The coefficient for the distance at which the force changes from attractive to repulsive is called sigma.
 Sigma specifies a finite distance at which the inter-particle potential is zero.
 Sigma can be changed by dragging the circular handle pinned to the X-axis on the graph left or right

-At every step of the model a new acceleration is calculated for each molecule by summing the Lennard-Jones potential forces between each pair of molecules in the system.
+At each step of the model a new acceleration is calculated for every molecule by summing the Lennard-Jones potential forces between each pair of molecules in the system.
 The new values for accelerations are then used to update the velocities of each molecule.
 A much simpler collision physics is used when molecules bounce off the container walls.

-As far as I know this was the very first JavaScript 2-D molecular simulation which implemented both a computational engine calculating inter-molecular forces and kinematics and a dynamic visualization of the molecular kinematics.
+As far as I know this was the very first JavaScript 2-D molecular simulation which implemented both a computational engine calculating inter-molecular forces and kinematics along with a dynamic visualization of the molecular kinematics.

 ## The Lab framework